madanyc/workfront-learn.en/help/custom-data/use-the-concat-expression-in-a-calculated-field.md

 ---
 title: Use the CONCAT expression in a calculated field
 description: Learn how to use the CONCAT expression in a calculated field in Adobe [!DNL Workfront].
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8915
+exl-id: 25223b40-1fef-4ae1-8a9b-3235f88ec30f
 ---
 # Use the CONCAT expression in a calculated field